Luigi's Mansion: Reception

 Commercially, Luigi's Mansion is the most successful GameCube launch title and the best-selling game of November 2001.
 It sold 257,000 units during its first week on sale in the United States.
 According to Nintendo, the game was a large driving force behind the GameCube's launch sales and sold more copies in its opening week than Super Mario 64 had managed to sell.
 Despite meager sales in Japan at around 348,000 units in total, it became the fifth best-selling GameCube game in the United States, with sales of roughly 2.19 million units.
 In total it sold 3.33 million copies worldwide by 2020.
 It was also one of the first Player's Choice titles on the console, along with Super Smash Bros.
 Melee and Pikmin.

 Critically, Luigi's Mansion was positively received, with reviewers praising the game's graphics, design, and gameplay.
 GameSpot stated that Luigi's Mansion "features some refreshing ideas" and "flashes of brilliance."
 The gaming magazine Nintendo Power praised the game for being "very enjoyable while it lasts, with its clever puzzles and innovative game play."
 GameSpy said that the game features "great visuals, imaginative game design and some classic Nintendo magic."
 The game was referred to as "a masterful example of game design" by GamePro.
-Game Revolution stated that "the graphics are quite beautiful and the interesting game mechanics are enjoyable."
-The American-based publication Game Informer praised the gameplay, and referred to it as "brilliant and up to par with Miyamoto's best."
+GameRevolution stated that "the graphics are quite beautiful and the interesting game mechanics are enjoyable".
+The American-based publication Game Informer praised the gameplay, and referred to it as "brilliant and up to par with Miyamoto's best".
 The audio was praised by IGN, who considered Luigi's voice acting as "cute, humorous and satisfying", and GameSpy, who declared that the soundtrack remains "subtle, amusing and totally suitable throughout the game".
 The Japanese video game publication Famitsu awarded the game with a gold rating, and noted that the control system, while tricky at first, works well.